The B. Braun SSI Pathway – a holistic framework

 The B. Braun SSI pathway

-The B. Braun SSI Pathway describes 24 evidence-based measures to prevent surgical site infections, for surgeons, operating team and patients.
-The concise, short and practical pathway allows every hospital to tailor its own SSI bundle to suit its own needs.
-Following her own experience of SSI within the family, B. Braun expert Susanne Hellmich-Amendt concludes: “We have the evidence, we know what to do.
+Following her own experience of SSI within her family, B. Braun expert Susanne Hellmich-Amendt, who played an important part in developing the pathway, concludes: “We have the evidence, we know what to do.
 Now let’s be the change.”

 - Healthcare-associated infections: surgical site infections – ECDC - Annual Epidemiological Report for 2017 https://www.ecdc.europa.eu/en/publications-data/healthcare-associated-infections-surgical-site-infections-annual-1